 All scenarios in which a crop is parameterised should be simulated.
+When a crop is not parameterised in the relevant scenario(s), the user should select a crop that resembles most the intended crop, based on expert judgement and provide a factual justification for this choice.
 In case a crop is parameterised only for run-off or drainage scenario, a similar crop (surrogate) must be selected based on expert judgement to obtain results for at least one drainage and one run-off scenario (run-off scenarios not relevant for DK and SE; see MS specific scenarios in table below).